Subwaytime/vite-aliases/README.md

 Based on your Folderstructure, it will now automatically generate all needed aliases.
 You can configure it to any desired Folderdepth, but it is recommend to stay on the first Level!
-Furthermore it will use your native OS Filesystem, so it works on Linux, Mac, Windows and other OS.
+Furthermore it will use your native OS filesystem, so it works on Linux, Mac, Windows and other OS.

-This Structure:
+This structure:

 ```
 src